The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - Emergent Distribution is a way of working towards implementing or asserting the most advanced distribution leadership style and management in the workplace.

-- Such a leadership style focuses on making the purposes, values, and vision clear and keeping it that way.
+- Such a leadership style focuses on clarifying the purposes, values, and vision and keeping it that way.

 - It further doubles down on developing positive and powerful relationships in the workspace.